The Assouad dimension of Kakeya sets in $\mathbb{R}^3$: Notation and definitions

 \begin{defn} Let $S\subset\RR^n$, let $Y(S)\subset S$, and let $\delta>0$.
 We say the shading $Y(S)$ is \emph{regular} at scales $\geq\delta$ if for each $x\in Y(S)$ and each $r\in[\delta, 1]$, we have

-If the quantity $\delta$ is apparent from context, then we will omit it and say that $Y(S)$ is regular. \end{defn} The following is Lemma 2.7 from \cite{KWZ}. \begin{lem} Let $S\subset\RR^n$ and let $Y(S)$ be a shading.
-Then there is a regular shading $Y'(S)\subset Y(S)$ with $|Y'(S)|\geq\frac{1}{2}|Y(S)|$. \end{lem} The proof in \cite{KWZ} considers the special case where $S$ is a unit line segment (and hence $|B(x,r)\cap S|/|S|\sim r$), but the proof is identical.
+If the quantity $\delta$ is apparent from context, then we will omit it and say that $Y(S)$ is regular. \end{defn} The following is Lemma 2.7 from \cite{KWZ}. \begin{lem} Let $\delta>0$, let $S\subset B(0,1)\subset \RR^n$, and let $Y(S)$ be a shading.
+Then there is a shading $Y'(S)\subset Y(S)$ that is regular at scales $\geq\delta$ and satisfies $|Y'(S)|\geq\frac{1}{2}|Y(S)|$. \end{lem} The proof in \cite{KWZ} considers the special case where $S$ is a unit line segment (and hence $|B(x,r)\cap S|/|S|\sim r$), but the proof is identical.
 In brief, we consider the quantity $|Y(S)\cap B(x,r)|$ for each dyadic scale $r=2^k\delta$ and each ball $B(x,r)$ aligned to the dyadic grid.
 We delete those balls for which $|Y(S)\cap B(x,r)|$ is too small (i.e.~for which \eqref{regularShadingIneq} fails), and we denote the surviving subset of $Y(S)$ by $Y'(S)$.
 At each dyadic scale we have only deleted a small fraction of $Y(S)$, so at least half of $Y(S)$ survives this process.